Zurich family offices · Cross-border positioning

 What this work does not include.

 No legal services.
 No Swiss company formation or US entity formation.
 No SFO or MFO structure design.
 No foundation, trust, or SPV setup.
 No FINMA licensing, EB-5, E-2, L-1, or O-1 visa work.
-No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty review.
+No US tax structuring, FATCA analysis, CRS analysis, or double-tax-treaty analysis.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.

 Frequently asked.

 The two brands do different jobs.
-The holding brand carries family standing, governance, and the long-arc capital thesis Zurich readers already know.
+The holding brand carries family standing, governance, and the long-arc capital thesis Zurich buyers already know.
 The operating brand carries a US category, a US outcome claim, and a US peer set.
-When the two collapse into one surface, the US intermediary reads the portfolio company through the family-office prestige and Swiss origin together, and cannot locate the commercial category.
+When the two collapse into one surface, the US intermediary judges the portfolio company through the family-office prestige and Swiss origin together, and cannot locate the commercial category.
 The work is to build two distinct public layers, each passing the filter its audience uses, with the seam between them defined and visible.

 Further on Zurich and the US corridor.